Skip to content

 Tulsa Beacon

 We are continuing to pursue the first people in our area from pre-historic time.
-The history of these Original Americans is just now being written.
-What do ancient maps have to do with Original Americans?
-3750 BCE.
-In 1961, Professor Charles Hapgood analyzed the 1513 map by Re’is, the 1531 Fineaus map, and many others….
+The history is just now being written.
+From where did they come?
+When?
+What does diffusion have to do with Original Americans?
+Scattering.
+Diffusion is one of those terms used across many fields of science, but seldom arises in everyday use….

 Tulsa Beacon